pmoncada/accelerate-sf-vigilante-bounty/README.md

 ## Cleaning Shit

-If the user cleans the shit they submit a photo of the cleaned site, by submitting photographic evidence.
+If the user cleans the shit they submit a photo of the cleaned site, and sent for validation.

 ## Validating Shit